Edojobs: Impact

 The National Bureau of Statistics in 2020 released a report that showed Edo State having the lowest unemployment rate in the South South of Nigeria.
 Also while there was a rise in unemployment in Nigeria, Edo State witnessed a drop in unemployment.

+2025 expansion

+In 2025, the Edo State government announced plans through EdoJobs to train approximately 25,000 youths across the state in various vocational, technical, and digital skills.
+The proposed training covers sectors such as information and communication technology, agriculture, creative industries, manufacturing, entrepreneurship, and services.